ctrimm/Cabeca-de-Queijo/NetworkingGuide.md

       - name: Create CloudFront invalidation
         run: aws cloudfront create-invalidation --distribution-id ${{ secrets.DISTRIBUTION_ID }} --paths "/*"
 ```
 13. As you can see from the `.github/workflows/deploy.yml` file above, you need a few secrets stored in GitHub.com on the repository.
 You can access this Secret Store under the `Settings` tab of your repo.
+(NOTE - In the `deploy.yml` file above, the `BUCKET_ID` is just the plain-text name of your bucket - `project-name-frontend`)
-14. In the AWS Console, navigate to the [IAM Policies Page](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-east-1#/policies) - and with the policy below -
+15. In the AWS Console, navigate to the [IAM Policies Page](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-east-1#/policies) - and with the policy below -
 ```yml
 {
     "Version": "2012-10-17",